ipfs/kubo/docs/config.md

 advertise _all_ addresses, even internal ones.
 This makes it easier for nodes on the same network to reach each other.
 Unfortunately, this means that an IPFS node will try to connect to one or more private IP addresses whenever dialing another node, even if this other node is on a different network.
-This may may trigger netscan alerts on some hosting providers or cause strain in some setups.
+This may trigger netscan alerts on some hosting providers or cause strain in some setups.

 The `server` configuration profile fills up this list with sensible defaults,